stnolting/neorv32/README.md

 (except for the TWI signals, which are of type *std_logic*).

 Use the generics to configure the processor according to your needs.
 Each generics is initilized with the default configuration.
-More information can be found in the [NEORV32 documentary](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).
+Detailed information regarding the signals and configuration generics can be found in the [NEORV32 documentary](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).

 ```vhdl
 entity neorv32_top is